wikitongues/Language-Indexing/README.md

 * Follow [these instructions](https://support.airtable.com/hc/en-us/articles/219046777-How-do-I-get-my-API-key-) to get your API key
   * Copy and paste the API key to a file or note on your computer
 * You'll also need the Base ID, which is a string of characters representing the name of the Airtable Base
-  * Log on to the [Airtable API web page](https://airtable.com/api) and click on the link for the Wikitongues archival base
+  * Log on to the [Airtable API web page](https://airtable.com/api) and click on the link for your Language Indexing base
   * Once the page is fully loaded there will be a line in the Introduction section saying "The ID of this base is", followed by green text starting with `app`
   * Copy and paste the Base ID to a file or note on your computer